David-LeK/vietnamese-historical-events/README.md

 This repository is used to store and archive major historical events from Vietnam's past.

 The events listed here are compiled from various internet sources.

+## 📜 Event Selection Criteria

+This repository prioritizes compiling events based on the following criteria:

+* Events with a significant impact and influence on Vietnam.
+* Events that occurred for the first time in Vietnam.
+* ... (and other important events)

 ## 🤝 Contributing